voicegain/platform/how-to/edge-on-aws/deploy-voicegain-into-aws.md

 ## <a id="step15"></a>Step 15: Start Using Voicegain in AWS

-Once the deployment has settled, follow the Customer-portal link on your Edge Deployment page on [portal.voicegain.ai](https://portal.voicegain.ai "Voicegain Cloud Portal") , log in, and begin transcribing!
+Once the deployment has settled, follow the Customer-console link on your Edge Deployment page on [console.voicegain.ai](https://console.voicegain.ai "Voicegain Cloud Console") , log in, and begin transcribing!

 All done!